halpeter/Web-Design/README.md

 ## Background

 Data is more powerful when we share it with others!
 I've taken what I've learned about HTML and CSS to create a dashboard showing off the analysis I've done.
 I've created a visualization dashboard website using visualizations created in my repo: python-api-challenge.
 Specifically, I've taken plots made from WeatherPy within this repo that used a cities CSV to create scatterplots of lattitude vs. specific weather attributes.
-This CSV and PNGs of the plots can be found within this repo inside of the Resources folder.
+The CSV and PNGs of the plots can be found within this repo inside of the Resources folder.

 ## Outline of Website